Your web browser is outdated and may be insecure

 • assess whether immediate action is necessary to address any risk to patient safety

-• record any risk as per organisational policies and procedures and put in place any mitigating action that you can reasonably undertake within the resources and authority you have
+• record any risk as per organisational policies and procedures and put in place any mitigating action that you can reasonably undertake within the resources and authority you have, and

 • escalate concerns/risks and seek support if mitigating actions are outside your level of authority, or require more sustainable solutions or further resources.